nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes:**<br>

-* Archived employee will be shown with a red color label, named as `[Archived]`, in front of the
+* Archived employees will be shown with a red color label, named as `[Archived]`, in front of their names.
+You may refer to the screenshot below.

+Examples:
+* Let's say you want to see an archived employee's information, you can follow these steps.

+Steps to see archived employees:
+1. Type `c-archive-list` into the _Command Box_.
+2. Press `Enter` to execute.

+Outcome:
+1. The _Result Display_ will show a success message.
+2. All archived employees will be listed in _Employee Directory_ pane,.

+{Screenshot}

+#### 3.13 Unarchiving an employee : `c-unarchive`
+Archives the specific employee from tCheck.

+Format: `c-archive INDEX`

+**:information_source: Notes:**<br>

+* Archives the employee at the specified `INDEX` in the _Employee Directory_ pane.
+* The `INDEX` refers to the index number shown in the current _Employee Directory_ pane.
+* The `INDEX` **must be a positive integer** (e.g. 1, 2, 3, ...​)
+* The `INDEX` **should not be larger than** the total number of employees listed in the current _Employee Directory_ pane. (e.g. There are 2 employees listed in the current _Employee Directory_ pane.
+The `INDEX` should be less or equal to 2.)
 * If _Employee Directory_ currently shows a list of archived employees (archived employees are displayed with a red color label, named as `[Archived]`, in front of the name), command `c-active-list` needs to be used first to see a list of all your employees.
 Then, `c-archive INDEX` can be used to archive a specific employee identified by `INDEX`.

 Examples:
-* Let's say after you familiarize yourself with tCheck, you want to remove all sample data in employee directory.
-But you don't want to permanently delete those data, so that you can use them as a reference in the future.
-In this case , you can follow these steps to archive all employees.
+* Let's say one of your employees, Alex Yeoh, is no longer working in your bubble tea shop.
+But he may come back to work again in the future.
+You, as a store manager, want to remove him from your employee directory without permanently deleting his information, so that you can retrieve/move back his information to your employee directory when he comes back to work again.
+In this case, you can follow these steps.

-Steps to archive all employees in the sample data:
+Steps to archive the first employee, Alex Yeoh, in the sample data:
-1. Type `c-archive-all` into the _Command Box_.
+1. Type `c-archive 1` into the _Command Box_.
 2. Press `Enter` to execute.

 Outcome:
-1. The _Result Display_ will show a success message.
+1. The _Result Display_ will show a success message with the employee's name that you have archived.
-2. All employees will be removed from _Employee Directory_ pane.
+2. Alex Yeoh's information will be removed from _Employee Directory_ pane.

 {Screenshot}

-#### 3.13 Unarchiving an employee : `c-unarchive`

 Unarchives the specified employee's contact detail from the tCheck's archived employee list.